 High blood calcium can actually be a sign that an athlete isn’t consuming enough calcium.
 Not eating enough calcium is a problem, because it can weaken your bones, cause kidney stones, and interfere with your heart and even brain function.
 High blood calcium can occur when an athlete isn’t eating enough.
 An athlete’s body is smart and tightly regulates blood calcium- if you aren’t eating enough, it will take it from your bones.
 To avoid this, we often recommend athletes consume at least 1,000 mg of calcium per day.

-Taking too much calcium supplements can also cause high calcium.
-Really high calcium is typically a sign there is something going on with your parathyroid gland.
+Taking too many calcium supplements can also cause high calcium.
+Really high calcium is typically a sign there is something going on with your parathyroid gland and should be further explored with your medical professional.

 Elevated ALT and AST